stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

-## Snapshot Deployment's Volumes
+## Snapshot Statefulste's Volumes

-This guide will show you how to use Stash to snapshot Deployment's volumes and restore PersistentVolumeClaims from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
+This guide will show you how to use Stash to snapshot Statefulset's volumes and restore PersistentVolumeClaims from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.

 ### Before You Begin